LeanSight/xlcalculator/README.md

 This fork includes enhanced support for:

-**Dynamic Range Functions:** - Basic support available
+**Dynamic Range Functions:** - Enhanced Excel-compatible implementation
-    * INDEX - Basic implementation with standard references
+    * INDEX - Full support including A:A and 1:1 references, multi-area ranges
-    * OFFSET - Basic implementation available
+    * OFFSET - Enhanced implementation with full reference support
-    * INDIRECT - Basic implementation available
+    * INDIRECT - Complete implementation with full column/row reference support
+    * Full Column/Row References - Native A:A and 1:1 syntax support

 **Reference Types:** - Standard Excel reference support
     * Column references: A:A, B:B, $A:$A